Technical Aspects of Corsetry

 A typical Gossard corset from 1920

 Corsets in the earlier part of the 20th century were habitually longer than those of our mothers'.
-Regard the Gossard picture on the right.
+Regard the Gossard picture (left middle).
 The lady is tall, let us say (by the standards of those times) 5 foot 6 inches (1.68m).
 In that case those corsets are about 20" long.

 Corset length above the waist is simply a requirement if the wearer wishes to achieve a 'waisted' silhouette, and in post-war America, the girdle became the weapon of choice.
 Far from being the preserve of the Edwardian lady or the corseted elderly woman, length was a feature beautifully demonstrate by these American models below for Poirette and Smoothie.
 Some long-legged panty-girdles (the famous LLPG that never quite crossed the Atlantic in all its glory) could measure an alarming 22" (56 cm) in length.